-Research engineer with 3+ years experience in microsystem design and software development.
-Focused on building a successful career in systems engineering.
+Passionate engineer with 3+ years of experience in mechanical design and simulation software development.
+Focused on building a successful career in Systems Engineering and contributing to highly technical projects.
 Result-oriented, enjoys to evolve in fast-paced environment, learn from peers and work on complex problems.
-Attentive to details and proficient in prioritizing tasks, eager to take responsibilities in research projects and progressively manage international technical teams.
+Attentive to details and proficient in prioritizing tasks, eager to take responsibilities and manage international teams.
 Previous experience in the automotive, aerospace and semiconductors industries.

-Develops surveillance application to protect no-fly zones from the intrusion of malicious UAVs and drones.
-Implements a sound-based solution to complement GPS and wireless detections co-developed with the security team.
-Delivers proof-of-concept software in less than 3 months applying Scrum techniques.
+Develops surveillance applications to protect no-fly zones from the intrusion of malicious drones.
+Implements a sound-based solution to complement GPS and wireless detection co-developed with the security team.
+Delivers a proof-of-concept in less than 3 months applying Scrum methodology.
 Provides extended documentation and annotated bibliography on classification and detection methods.

 |Devops||JIRA, Gitlab, Make, Docker.|

 Conducts research on the integration of Micro-Electro-Mechanical Systems (MEMS) into embedded architectures through reduced-order and high-level modeling techniques.
 Reports to the Director of European operations and manages interactions with research laboratory (CIFRE agreement).
 Integrates and tests novel features within the commercial software MEMS+ applying Agile and continuous integration methods.
 Contributes to the European project H-Inception through reviews, deliverables and scientific publications.

 |Documentation||Confluence, Latex, Markdown, MS Office.|

 Research project funded by the EADS Foundation within the Research Chair on Dynamics of Complex Mechanical Systems at LSIS.

 Compiles an annotated bibliography on meta-modeling techniques when applied to simulation methods.
 Enables the automatic transformation between two different modeling formalismes verified on an application use case, here tested on the helicopter flight control.